Duffew/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Hypothesis and Validation

-- List here your project hypothesis(es) and how you envision validating it (them).
+The client supects that unhealthy cherry leaves will show signs of midlew.

+This hypothesis may be validated via an average image study.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Rationale to map the business requirements to the Data Visualizations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+### Business Requirement 1: Data Visualization

+- We will display the "mean" and "standard deviation" images for healthy cherry leaves and those with mildew.
+- We will display the difference between an average healthy cherry leaf and those with mildew.
+- We will display a image montage for healthy cherry leaves and those with mildew.

+### Business Requirement 2: Classification

+- We would like to predict whether a given leaf is healthy or shows signs of mildew
+- We would like to build a binary classifier and generate reports for download.

 ## ML Business Case Assessment